 It was a very aggressive four and a half hours of Surgery.
 Doctors almost removed 99% of it, so my facial nerves, optical nerves, and everything got affected.
 I lost my eyesight, my talking and hearing ability, and couldn't even walk.

-My face was paralyzed; I could not move any part of my face.
-I remember, my brother used to ask me to give a smile, and at that time, I didn't even know how to tell him that I am smiling inside, but could not move my lips.
-I cannot tell them or show them anything through my expressions.
-I could not even write because I couldn't see properly.
+My face was paralyzed; I couldn't move any part of it.
+I remember my brother asking me to smile, but I couldn't even convey that I was smiling inside because I couldn't move my lips.
+I couldn't express anything through my facial expressions, and I couldn't even write properly because of my impaired vision.

 Later, my radiation started.
-But I had Surgery in the backside of my head, and it was a big size bulge there.
-When I used to lay down for my radiation, I was almost going to unconsciousness, so again the radiation would be cancelled and schedule for some other day.
-Every week doctors used to do lumbar puncture before radiation.
+But I had surgery on the backside of my head, and there was a big bulge there.
+When I laid down for my radiation, I almost lost consciousness, so again the radiation would be canceled and rescheduled for some other day.
+Every week, doctors used to perform a lumbar puncture before radiation.
 Even the doctors were worried that too many lumbar punctures could affect my spine, but they had no other choice.
-That process was harrowing, so every day, I was like I don't want to go for it, but anyhow, I managed to complete my radiation.
+That process was harrowing, so every day, I felt like I didn't want to go through with it, but somehow, I managed to complete my radiation.

-One day I had a fall, and again that created a very panic situation because I had undergone Surgery and already had a big bump on my head.
-I was immediately taken to scans and other tests, but fortunately, nothing had gone wrong.
-Later, I was given physiotherapy sessions where I was taught how to sit on a chair, how to walk the front way, back way, and sideways, how to swallow food.
-I had to re-learn everything from scratch and used to ask my parents how to do simple things because I couldn't even remember those things.
+One day I had a fall, and again, it created a very panic situation because I had undergone surgery and already had a big bump on my head.
+I was immediately taken for scans and other tests, but fortunately, nothing had gone wrong.
+Later, I was given physiotherapy sessions where I was taught how to sit on a chair, how to walk forward, backward, and sideways, how to swallow food.
+I had to relearn everything from scratch and used to ask my parents how to do simple things because I couldn't even remember those things.

 But then finally, I successfully got discharged from the hospital, and even my tracheostomy got removed.